joshbegley/nyt-latest/README.md

 **Luis Robert Jr. 'happy' to stay with White Sox after surprise decision to not trade him**\
-`“You feel like a weight is lifted off your shoulders,” Robert said before Chicago's game against the Angels. `\
+`"You feel like a weight is lifted off your shoulders," Robert said before Chicago's game against the Angels. `\
 https://nytimes.com/athletic/6531325/2025/08/01/luis-robert-jr-white-sox-trade-deadline/

 **Carlos Correa returns to the Astros, where the dynamic 'is completely different'**\